Overview

 Quick answer

-What progression actually means
+What progression actually means in Alstrom syndrome

 Why timing varies so much

-How to plan without spiralling
+How families can plan without spiralling

-Common follow-up questions
+Common questions

 Frequently asked questions